MaksimOvsienko/backend_behave_automation/README.md

 * landlord - can create announcement about his apartment
 * tenant - can view announcements

+### Main features

+* End to end tests:
+* * User authorization, creation and deletion of announcement
+* * Getting user profile data, editing and successfully saving it
+* Custom logger

 ### Demo gif
 Both scenarios successfull: